Snorremd/skyport-ai/README.md

 Skyport-api is an API for the artificial intelligence game [Skyport](https://github.com/Amadiro/Skyport-logic).
 The game is simply put about creating an AI actor (aka bot) that traverse a hexagonal map with the objective of killing the other bots.
 The game is turn based and allows each bot to perform three turns.
 They may move, attack, mine minerals or upgrade weapons.
 For more details please refer to the [Skyport repository](https://github.com/Amadiro/Skyport-logic).

 The repository contains an API written in JavaScript.
 The code is pretty basic and lack convenience features.
 This repository is an attempt at a better API.
-It contains useful features such as calculation of neighbouring tiles, caculation of the distance between two tiles, game state storage etc.
+It contains useful features such as calculation of neighbouring tiles, calculation of the distance between two tiles, game state storage etc.

 ## Building the skyport-api module
 The API is implemented as a javascript module intended to be run by a Node.js application.
 In order to use or test the skyport-api you must first clone the git repository or download it to your computer.
 Open the skyport-api folder in a terminal or console and run `npm install`.
 This will get all the development dependencies for the project including coffee-script, coffeelint, docco, grunt tasks etc. Then run `grunt` to build the project.